Well, the ones suitable for mentioning on a public site, anyway :-P

 I considered this one too: http://www.typematrix.com/.
 Very nice looking, but not finger-length-optimised.
 It would likely make an excellent travel keyboard (except I rarely travel, and don't use a computer when I do).

 As far as matrix-keyboards go, I am not a great fan of the QWERTY layout.
-While a certain amount of the tales told about the layout are flagrantly false, it is true that the top row contains the word TYPEWRITER re-arranged (so salesmen could dash off an easy demo without learning to type).
-And while the key layout wasn't chosen to deliberately slow typists down (to stop mechanical jams) it was laid out to keep commonly-used-together letters mechanically separated from each other under-the-hood (to stop mechanical jams), which does impact efficiency to a minor degree.
+Most of the tales told about the layout are flagrantly false: though, while the key layout wasn't chosen to deliberately slow typists down (to stop mechanical jams) it was laid out to keep commonly-used-together letters mechanically separated from each other under-the-hood (to stop mechanical jams), which does impact efficiency to a minor degree.

 The Dvorak layout is the best-known alternative.
 Most of the stuff about Dvorak being amazingly faster is rubbish: the speed differences are marginal at best.
-The real (and probably more useful anyway) advantage with this layout is the lower-finger-movement is less likely to cause RSI problems over the long term.
+The real (and probably more useful anyway) advantage with this layout is the lower-finger-movement is less likely to cause RSI problems over the long term, so if you are prepared to put in the effort, it is likely still a good way to go.
+All modern OSes support the layout, and you can buy Dvorak-layout keyboards easily enough, or even just keycap stickers for an existing keyboard.

 Another alternative is the Colemak layout which represents a compromise on QWERTY, staying closer to the familiar layout while moving the common problem keys to more sensible locations.
 It also preserves the location of the common shortcut keys for undo-cut-copy-paste (Z-X-C-V).